 ARIPO is an intergovernmental organisation for English-speaking African countries to implement common administrative procedures deriving from a uniform system for the protection of intellectual property.
-The relevant protocol for ARIPO trademarks is the Banjul Protocol, which 9 States have acceded to: Botswana, Lesotho, Liberia, Malawi, Namibia, Swaziland, Tanzania, Uganda and Zimbabwe.
+The relevant protocol for ARIPO trademarks is the Banjul Protocol, which 9 States have acceded to: Botswana, Eswatini (formerly Swaziland), Lesotho, Liberia, Malawi, Namibia, Tanzania, Uganda and Zimbabwe.

 ARIPO trademarks requires the applicant to choose the specific member states where protection is required (Unlike OAPI where a single application automatically covers all member states).
 ARIPO also features the Swakopmund Protocol on the protection of traditional knowledge.

 To date only Botswana, Liberia and Zimbabwe have incorporated the provisions of ARIPO’s protocol on trademarks into their national legislation.
 As such, the validity of ARIPO trademarks in the remaining countries is unclear.

 Scanned copy of simply signed Power of Attorney. (no notarization or legalization required)

 Word mark or logo.
 If the trade mark is a logo, please send electronically.
 Details of colours claimed, if applicable.

 (try to limit to 5 items per application, additional charges apply for each additional item over 5)